flammie/omorfi/docs/analysis-schemes.markdown

 *kätensä* (their hand/hands) are more often plural, but this is not a 100 % rule and therefore not in the automatic disambiguations.

+## Interjections or adverbs

+Interjections are generally supposed to be used as an analysis for somewhat spoken word-forms, including mumbling and humming and perhaps even artificial sounds written in characters, but also some discourse turns such as greetings, curses and self-corrections.
+People seem to forget or disagree some of these roles of interjections, so there are several that are doubled up in adverbs.

+## Particles?

+Computer linguists often have strong opinions of what is good part-of-speech or tagging choice for the words and word-forms that don't fit into any other categories neatly.
+In Finnish it is a group of non-inflecting words or words that have partial or historic inflectional paradigms, or words that generally don't inflect but people sometimes play with language and inflect them anyway.
+Locally *particles* has been the dumpster class in Finnish grammars, many IE computer linguists reject particles but their solution is oftentimes just moving everything into *adverbs*.
+This debate is sometimes reflected in omorfi database although I believe we have taken the no-particles approach overall (following UD-Finnish etc. etc.).

 * * *